-He studies with Mila Baslawskaja at the Conservatory of Amsterdam, where he enrolled in the bachelor programme at the age of 14.
-He also studies regularly with Jean-Yves Thibaudet.
-In the past two years, he has taken piano lessons with Vovka Ashkenazy, Sergei Babayan, Paul Badura-Skoda, Jonathan Biss, Nelson Goerner, Richard Goode, Klaus Hellwig, Pascal Némirovski, Enrico Pace, Jorge Luis Prats, Ferenc Rados, András Schiff, Natalia Troull, Jenny Zaharieva, and with Joanna MacGregor at the Royal Academy of Music in London.
+In the past two years, he has taken piano lessons with Vovka Ashkenazy, Sergei Babayan, Paul Badura-Skoda, Dmitri Bashkirov, Jonathan Biss, Nelson Goerner, Richard Goode, Klaus Hellwig, Pascal Némirovski, Enrico Pace, Jorge Luis Prats, Ferenc Rados, András Schiff, Jean-Yves Thibaudet, Natalia Troull, Jenny Zaharieva, and with Joanna MacGregor at the Royal Academy of Music in London.

 His repertoire includes works of Bach, Beethoven, Brahms, Chopin, Debussy, Haydn, Liszt, Mozart, Prokofiev, Rachmaninoff, Schubert, Scriabin, and Stravinsky.

 He has given recitals in Belgium, France, Germany, Italy, the Netherlands, and Switzerland, and he performed live in television and radio programs in the Netherlands and France.